- Travel and Places

-If you simply want to have a relaxed time and discover nature's wonders as you are on the go, just seek guidance of all that you should remain prepared of.
+If you simply want to have a relaxed time and discover nature's wonders as you are on the go, just seek the guidance of all that you should remain prepared for.
 It is good to explore all by yourself but it is mandatory that you go prepared.

 Sea Kayaking In the Churchill Waters

 These whales are small and live in shallow water.
 They travel in pods.
-You can observe them when they come up on the surface to breathe from the shores.
-Therefore, with belugas, patience is must.
+You can observe them when they come upon the surface to breathe from the shores.
+Therefore, with belugas, patience is a must.